-We consider a single-cell massive MIMO system in which a base station (BS) with a large number of antennas transmits simultaneously to several single-antenna users in the presence of an attacker.
-The BS acquires the channel state information (CSI) based on uplink pilot transmissions.
-In this work, we demonstrate the vulnerability of CSI estimation phase to malicious attacks.
-For that purpose, we study two attack models.
-In the first model, the attacker aims at minimizing the sum-rate of downlink transmissions by contaminating the uplink pilots.
-In the second model, the attacker exploits its in-band full-duplex capabilities to generate jamming signals in both the CSI estimation and data transmission phases.
-We study these attacks under two downlink power allocation strategies when the attacker knows and does not know the locations of the BS and users.
-The formulated problems are solved using stochastic optimization, Lagrangian minimization, and game-theoretic methods.
-A closed-form solution for a special case of the problem is obtained.
-Furthermore, we analyze the achievable individual secrecy rates under a pilot contamination attack, and provide an upper bound on these rates.
-Our results indicate that the proposed attacks degrade the throughput of a massive MIMO system by more than 50%.
+Abstract-We consider a single-cell massive multiple-input multiple-output (MIMO) system in which a base station (BS) with a large number of antennas simultaneously transmits to K single-antenna users in the presence of an attacker.
+Massive MIMO systems often operate in a time division duplexing (TDD) fashion.
+The BS estimates the channel state information (CSI) at receivers based on their uplink pilot transmissions.
+Downlink transmission rates are highly dependent on these estimates, as the BS utilizes the CSI to exploit the beamforming gain offered by massive MIMO.
+However, this CSI estimation phase is vulnerable to malicious attacks.
+Specifically, an attacker can contaminate the uplink pilot sequences by generating identical pilot signals to those of legitimate users.
+We formulate a denial of service (DoS) attack in which the attacker aims to minimize the sumrate of downlink transmissions by contaminating the uplink pilots.
+We also consider another attack model where the attacker generates jamming signals in both the CSI estimation and data transmission phases by exploiting in-band full-duplex techniques.
+We study these attacks under two power allocation strategies for downlink transmissions.
+Our analysis is conducted when the attacker knows or does not know the locations of the BS and users.
+When the attacker does not have perfect location information, stochastic optimization techniques are utilized to assess the impact of the attack.
+The formulated problems are solved using interior-point, Lagrangian minimization, and gametheoretic methods.
+We obtain a closed-form solution for a special case of the problem.
+Our results indicate that even though the attacker does not have the perfect location information, proposed pilot contamination attacks degrade the throughput of a massive MIMO system by more than 50%, and reduce fairness among users significantly.
+In addition, we show that increasing the number of pilot symbols does not prevent the proposed attacks, if the BS uniformly allocates powers for downlink transmissions.

-Index terms

-Massive MIMO, pilot contamination, physical layer security, active attack, stochastic optimization.
+Index terms-Massive MIMO, pilot contamination attack, physical layer security, stochastic optimization, game theory.